oils-for-unix/oils/doc/ref/chap-osh-assign.md

 - When the LHS variable is unset, the assignment creates an empty indexed array and apply the initializer list to the created array (see [sh-array](#sh-array)).
-- When the LHS is a scalar string, if the assignment operator is `=`, the assignment overwrites the string with an empty array and applies the initializer list to the array (see [sh-array](#sh-array)).
-If the assignment operator is `+=`, it causes an error.
+- When the LHS is a scalar string, the assignment promotes the string to an indexed array with a single element at index 0 and applies the initializer list to the array (see [sh-array](#sh-array)).
 - When the LHS is an indexed or associative arrays, the initializer list is applied to the original array following [sh-array](#sh-array) (for an indexed array) or [sh-assoc](#sh-assoc) (for an assoative array).